 Suicide is the act of purposely ending one's own life.
 How societies view suicide varies by culture, religion, ethnic norms, and the circumstances under which it occurs.

-Nearly 1 million people worldwide commit suicide each year -- about 30,000 each year in the United States.
+More than 800,000 people worldwide commit suicide each year -- more than 39,000 each year in the United States.

 Self-mutilation is the act of deliberately hurting oneself without meaning to cause one's own death.

 Physician-assisted suicide is defined as a doctor ending the life of a person who is incurably ill in a way that is either painless or minimally painful for the purpose of ending the suffering of the individual.

 The effects of suicide on the loved ones of the deceased can be devastating, resulting in suicide survivors enduring a variety of conflicting, painful emotions.

 Life circumstances that may immediately precede a suicide include the time period of at least a week after discharge from a psychiatric hospital, a sudden change in how the person appears to feel, or a real or imagined loss.